Troubleshoot Azure Cache for Redis server-side issues

 Some Redis commands are more expensive to execute than others.
 The Redis commands documentation shows the time complexity of each command.
-Because Redis command processing is single-threaded, a command that takes time to run will block all others that come after it.
-You should review the commands that you're issuing to your Redis server to understand their performance impacts.
+Because Redis command processing is single-threaded, a command that takes time to run blocks all others that come after it.
+Review the commands that you're issuing to your Redis server to understand their performance impacts.
 For instance, the KEYS command is often used without knowing that it's an O(N) operation.
 You can avoid KEYS by using SCAN to reduce CPU spikes.

 Using the SLOWLOG command, you can measure expensive commands being executed against the server.

 Different cache sizes have different network bandwidth capacities.
 If the server exceeds the available bandwidth, then data won't be sent to the client as quickly.
 Clients requests could time out because the server can't push data to the client fast enough.